A This is a sponsored post written by me on behalf of 1 Natural Way, a TRICARE breast pump provider. All opinions are entirely my own.

-Written by a former classroom teacher and military spouse who has experience in a variety of public school settings–including DoDEA schools–MilkidsEd is a website that seeks to empower parents to become advocates for their military children.
-Meg writes about the unique situations that impact military kids’ educations (like PCSing in the middle of the school year or dealing with specific DoDEA policies) as well as experiences that every kid may encounter (like going through the IEP process) regardless of military affiliation.
+A former classroom teacher and military spouse who has experience in a variety of public school settings–including DoDEA schools– writes MilkidsEd.
+It’s a website that seeks to empower parents to become advocates for their military children.
+Meg shares the unique situations that impact military kids’ educations (like PCSing in the middle of the school year or dealing with specific DoDEA policies) as well as experiences that every kid may encounter (like going through the IEP process) regardless of military affiliation.
 Meg also writes about education policy and politics through the lens of the military family to help you understand the headlines as they pertain to your kids’ reality.

-Written by Stacy and Becky, two military spouses, Families on the Homefront offers first-hand help when it comes to school and military kids.
+Families on the Homefront offers first-hand help when it comes to school and military kids and is written by Stacy and Becky, two military spouses.
 Stacy is a writer and mom and Becky is a school psychologist; both perspectives lend a unique feel to this blog.
 You can grab a free printable binder for the next time you PCS and need to talk to the new educators in your kids’ lives through their Operation Dandelion Kids’ initiative.

-While you can’t see this site just yet, I thought it was important to include it in this list because it will be live by summer.
-The site will be the companion to a soon-to-be released book by military community publisher Elva Resa of the same name.
-Both the book and the website will focus on education topics for military kids and their parents.
+Seasons of My Military Student is the companion website to a book by military community publisher Elva Resa of the same name.
+Both the book and the website focus on education topics for military kids and their parents.

-This blog is written by a veteran’s wife and focuses on homeschooling.
+A veteran’s wife writes the Awe Filled Homemaker and focuses primarily on homeschooling.
 Most of the posts are specific to homeschool curriculum–how to do certain activities, what activities to choose, and materials and products to use in homeschooling.
 Laura also has a sizable shop that features homeschool curriculum that she has developed.

 Personal Parenting Stories